 Piaggio Fast Forward

 One day, small robots or drones could be doing some of the heavy lifting on job sites, possibly thanks to Piaggio Fast Forward.
 The company is focused on future mobility, and its first product is Gita, a 22-pound robot designed to follow its owner around carrying cargo, mapping its surroundings as it goes so that it can make return trips independently, if necessary.

 Full Stack Modular / DIRTT / Hill Group

 Prefabrication and modularization are more familiar forms of automation, but there’s no question that they’ve enhanced the efficiency of certain construction projects.
-Roger Krulak, founder and CEO of Full Stack Modular; Sarah Putman, a manufacturer’s representative at DIRTT; and Dave Pikey, vice president of corporate technology for The Hill Group, will take part in a panel discussion April 6 to examine modularization on different scales, from prefabricated panels to modular bathrooms to larger modular apartment buildings.
-They’ll discuss best practices for a field of the industry that, like the others mentioned here, still has a lot of room for future ingenuity.
+Roger Krulak, founder and CEO of Full Stack Modular; Sarah Putman, a manufacturer’s representative at DIRTT; and Dave Pikey, vice president of corporate technology for The Hill Group, spoke on a panel at last year’s BuiltWorlds Rise of Machines Conference to examine modularization on different scales, from prefabricated panels to modular bathrooms to larger modular apartment buildings.
+They covered best practices for a field of the industry that, like the others mentioned here, still has a lot of room for future ingenuity.